Doug Clelland

 Douglas Jarvie Clelland (born 13 May 1945) is a Scottish architect, educator and writer.

 As an architect, he has practised as Clelland Associates (1972–1996), Aire Design (1996–2007) and JARVIE Architecture and Writing (2015–2022).
 His most recent completed building is an extension to the Mulberry House School in London.
 He has also acted as a design consultant to JIG Architects (2007–2015).
 His recent teaching positions include Herbert Rowse Professor of Architecture and Urban Design at Liverpool John Moores University (1994–2010) and professor of architecture at the Beuth University of Applied Sciences in Berlin (2013–2016).
 He is currently emeritus professor at Liverpool John Moores University and continues to teach in Berlin.
 He has written extensively as an academic, and has written non-architectural works including God's Brains and Joyful Darkness.

-Summary
+Early life

 Doug Clelland was born in Glasgow in May 1945 and attended Eastbank Primary School until the age of nine.
 He completed his schooling at Hutchesons' Boys Grammar School.